 Max Verstappen has led the most laps at Baku City Circuit

 Sebastian Vettel and Charles Leclerc are the only drivers to have led laps at the Azerbaijan Grand Prix without ever winning the event.
-Vettel led 37 laps here without winning, while Leclerc has led 21 so far.
+Vettel led 37 laps here without winning, while Leclerc has led 23 laps so far.

-Of the six races held here so far, there have been three in which the winner was the driver who led the most laps of the race.
+Of the seven races held here so far, there have been four in which the winner was the driver who led the most laps of the race.

 The fewest number of laps led en route to victory at the Azerbaijan Grand Prix is three, which is how many laps Lewis Hamilton led in 2018.